maybe-maybe-not/CTF-Writeups/2022/Stack the Flags/hardware/Quantum Watch.md

 [Schematics.png](./assets/Schematics.png)
 ## Solution
 ![Schematics.png](./assets/Schematics.png)
 Wow its a physics problem, so its time to put our **PHYSICS BRAINS** to the test.
-We will now define the following variables so that we could plug it into our lord and saviour `sympy` to do the math for us
+We will now define the following variables so that we could plug it into our lord and saviour `sympy` to do the math for us.
+There is absolutely no reason to do the math by hand (I'm looking at you @)

 $$
 \begin{aligned}